Uncover Season 3 — The Village

 For years, Toronto's Gay Village worried a serial killer was in their midst.
 Men were disappearing from the neighbourhood but police insisted there was no evidence of foul play.
 Then, in January 2018, police arrested Bruce McArthur for the murders of eight men.
 Police are now re-opening dozens of unsolved murders from the Village, dating back to 1975.
 Journalist Justin Ling has covered this story for over five years and now he's going back to shed light on these long-forgotten murders.

 "The Village is as much a gesture toward healing as it is a work of investigation; its focus is on the victims, their loved ones, the police, and the community, not on McArthur and the murders.
 The care that Ling brings to the story elevates it beyond true crime; what's being uncovered isn't a culprit but a history." - The New Yorker

-The Village, Extra - Trans women of colour in Detroit are confronting an epidemic of violence with the support of The Justice Project, a task force that investigates and prosecutes serious crimes against LGBTQ people.
+The Village, Bonus Episode - Trans women of colour in Detroit are confronting an epidemic of violence with the support of The Justice Project, a task force that investigates and prosecutes serious crimes against LGBTQ people.
 After aspiring designer and dancer Kelly Stough is murdered in Detroit, they take on her case.
-47:54

 Subscribe to the podcast, join our Facebook community and follow us on Twitter @uncovercbc.